IntelliTect/EssentialCSharp/README.md

 Ensure one of the following frameworks is installed at the latest version.

-* [.NET](https://www.microsoft.com/net/core) (All) - This project is currently tested against .NET 7.0 and .NET 6.0
+- [.NET](https://www.microsoft.com/net/core) (All) - This project is currently tested against .NET 7.0 and .NET 6.0.

-[Visual Studio](https://www.visualstudio.com) contains the .NET Framework runtime as well as gives options to install .NET Core.
+- [Visual Studio](https://www.visualstudio.com) contains .NET Core to get up and running.
 Not to mention, it's a great IDE that makes it easy to get started.

 ### Download the Code